-Our Georgia divorce forms are guaranteed to be approved by the court.
-Our software determines what forms are needed and how to correctly complete the forms based on the answers you provide when completing our self-guided online questionnaire.
+We only use divorce forms that have been approved by the Georgia Supreme Court.
+As a result, our Georgia divorce forms are guaranteed to be approved by any Georgia court.
+Our software determines what forms are needed and how to correctly complete the documents based on the answers you provide when completing our online questionnaire.
 Our software is updated anytime there is a change in the Georgia divorce laws.
-Our service makes getting an online divorce in Georgia as seamless as possible and at a price that meets every budget.
+Our service makes getting an online divorce as seamless as possible and at a price that meets every budget.

 Georgia Divorce - FAQ

 How long will my divorce take?

 Detailed Answer: Georgia has a mandatory 31-day waiting period that begins when the initial divorce petition is filed.
 This means the court cannot finalize a divorce until after the 31-day waiting period has expired.
 However, the actual time it takes to finalize your divorce will largely depend on how quickly you and your spouse complete and file the divorce documents and the judge's schedule to finalize your divorce and sign the divorce decree.
 Assuming there are no major hurdles, it is reasonable to expect your divorce to be finalized 31-60 days after filing the initial papers.

 What documents are needed to file for divorce in Georgia?

 Short Answer: Petition for Divorce and Verification.